Eleanor Winthrop Young

-Eleanor "Len" Winthrop Young (1897–1994) was a British climber.
+Eleanor "Len" Winthrop Young (1895–1994) was a British climber.
 She was a co-founder and the first president of the Pinnacle Club, a British women's climbing club, and made numerous ascents in the Alps and many in the United Kingdom.

 Early life

-Eleanor Slingsby was born in 1897 in Carleton-in-Craven, West Riding of Yorkshire.
-She was the youngest of five children born to William Cecil Slingsby (1849–1920), a mill owner and climber with extensive experience in Norway who became known as "the father of Norwegian mountaineering".
+Eleanor Slingsby was born in 1895 in Carleton-in-Craven, West Riding of Yorkshire.
+She was the youngest of five children born to William Cecil Slingsby (1849–1929), a mill owner and climber with extensive experience in Norway who became known as "the father of Norwegian mountaineering".
 Slingsby introduced each of his children to climbing at a young age around their local village.

 In 1902, aged seven, Eleanor first met English mountaineer Geoffrey Winthrop Young (1876–1958) at her home in Carleton-in-Craven.
 She married him in 1918; by that time, he had lost a leg in the war and she helped him to regain his climbing abilities with an artificial leg.
-They moved to Cambridge in the 1920s, and had a son named Jocelin and a daughter named Marcia.
+At the end of 1924 they moved to Cambridge with their son Jocelin who had been born on 25 October 1919.
+A daughter named Marcia was born on 11 March 1925, she went on to marry Peter Newbolt, the grandson of Sir Henry John Newbolt.